scala2ts/scala2ts-sbt/README.md

 # scala2ts-sbt

 This is the SBT-based plugin for the `scala2ts` project.
-Scala2TS is a Scala to Typescript transpiler that takes a variety of Scala constructs and emits Typescript-compliant interfaces.
+Scala2TS is a Scala to Typescript transpiler that takes a variety of Scala constructs and emits Typescript-compliant code.

 Currently handles:
 * Case Classes